saidsef/pod-pruner/README.md

 3. **Container Monitoring**: Every 60 seconds, it checks the specified namespaces for containers that are in the defined states (e.g., `Waiting`, `Terminated`).
 4. **Pruning Logic**: If containers are found, it either logs the containers that would be deleted (in dry-run mode) or deletes them from the cluster.

+## Metrics

+This includes metrics to monitor the pruning activities.
+The following metrics are available:

+- **Pods Pruned**: Total number of pods pruned, labelled by namespace.
+- **Containers Pruned**: Total number of containers pruned, labelled by namespace.
+- **Jobs Pruned**: Total number of jobs pruned, labelled by namespace.

+The metrics are exposed at the `/metrics` endpoint and can be accessed via a Prometheus server.

 ## Source

 Our latest and greatest source of *Reverse Geocoding* can be found on [GitHub].
 [Fork us](https://github.com/saidsef/pod-pruner/fork)!